Yashu-Simform/Python/README.md

 add(2,3,4,5)
 ```

+### Iterators and Generators
+-   Iterators: Used to iterate over an iterable objects.
+    -   Follows lazy execution
+    -   Uses a single block of memory to access the value of element.
+    -   `__iter__()` method returns an iterator, `__next__()` it returns the next value and also make iterator points to this next value.
+    -   Implemented using class

+-   Generators: Used to generate the space optimized iterable
+    -   Follows lazy execution
+    -   Implemented using functions
+    -   Uses yield to temporary stop execution and return value until control returns back to it.
+    -   yield returns an iterator, thus every generator is an iterator.

 ### Garbage collection
 -   Python has a support for inbuilt garbage collection using reference counter and cyclic garbage collector